 Traveling is an enjoyable experience.
 You leave your hometown to see different places and people.
 And in the process, you learn a lot about the world.
-To fully enjoy your trip, you should plan ahead.
+To fully enjoy your trip, you should plan.
 And here are a few things you should do before you ride that plane.

 1. Take Some Cash

-Yes, we all know that in almost anywhere you go, you can use your credit card, but that doesn’t mean you shouldn’t take cash for just-in-case situations.
+Yes, we all know that you can use your credit card almost anywhere you go, but that doesn’t mean you shouldn’t take cash for just-in-case situations.
 You never know.
-Maybe you need to tip a waiter, take the bus, or go shopping at local areas that don’t have credit card machines.
+Maybe you need to tip a waiter, take the bus, or go shopping in local areas that don’t have credit card machines.
 So make sure to grab some cash and convert it into the local currency.
-This can easily be done at most banks, airports, and even your local malls.
+This can easily be done at most banks, airports, and local malls.